HamHamFonFon/ibexa-content-as-dto/README.md

 You can add your own methods in the DTO if you have specific needs.

 #### Automatically
-Just use symfony command `php bin/console kaliop:dto:create`, both classes will be generated.
+Just use symfony command `php bin/console dto:create`, both classes will be generated.

 ### Step 2: Complete DTO
 ### Step 3: Get an ibexa content into DTO